McMaster-Software-Engineers-2018/Getting-Started/README.md

 First try one of the many great tutorials out there and, if you're still stumped, try raising an `issue` here!

-Click `Issues` at the top right of this page, then click the big green button that says `New issue`.
+Click <a href="https://github.com/McMaster-Software-Engineers-2018/Main/issues">`Issues`</a> at the top right of this page, then click the big green button that says `New issue`.

 &nbsp;